 A common question asked by fisherman is “What fly works in this lake?”
 When you are trying to choose trolling flies the question should be “What is the feed in this lake?”
 If you know what the fish are eating at the time you are fishing, you will have a very good idea of what […]

 Trolling flies are flies designed to attract trout in lakes at the trout’s resting depth, and to mimic the trout’s natural food sources.
 It is no small chore to create lures that mimic the natural food source while being pulled through the water at the end of your fishing line.
-Joan Lake, […]
+How do trolling flies attract […]